 Remember that if you want to build muscle, you need to avoid getting stuck in routines as this can seriously hamper your ability to bulk up.
 This not only refers to doing the same exercises, in the same order, but it means changing the angle when you’re doing incline work.
 So, make some changes from time to time.
-Among above exercises, pick four or five to start with.
-In like thee weeks, or a month, add or change on.
+Among the above exercises, pick four or five to start with.
+In like three weeks, or a month, add or change on.
 Change the angle when doing incline dumbbell fly or decline push-up.

 Now, play some music and get into it.